Wednesday, 21 October 2009

 Karen Petersen Dining – Dining Reviews

-When your business depends on the Internet and the power goes out, you might as well go to lunch and enjoy Mother Nature’s show.
+When your business depends on the Internet Marketing Agency and the power goes out, you might as well go to lunch and enjoy Mother Nature’s show.
 This was the justification that brought us to Capitola’s Paradise Beach Grille in the middle of a mid-week afternoon.

 The charming hostess led us across the colorful rock mosaic floor to the best seat in the house.
 Adjacent to the glowing fireplace and overlooking rain-swollen Soquel Creek, we were ushered into autumn by the season’s first storm.